datacompboy/nrf-katvr-receiver/README.md

 - Download binary release package
 - Unpack
+- Exit from the KAT Gateway
+- Disconnect your KAT Walk USB cable
-- Attach your Seeed Studio XIAO nRF52840 dongle to usb port and double-press the reset button (left from usb port)
+- Attach your Seeed Studio XIAO nRF52840 dongle to usb port and double-press the reset button (left from usb port), so that new drive explorer window pops up.
 - Double-click "`install.cmd`" script to install firmware and write pairing with your sensors.
 - Enjoy!